 Denny Richardson, 17, ploughed into the back of a reversing ...

-Whilst hopefully enjoying the summer weather, we are encouraging all residents to consider unpredictable summer storms and potential flooding.
+Whilst Spring is fast approaching, we are encouraging all residents to be mindful that unpredictable winter storms and potential flooding can still occur.
 Find out what you can do to help yourself prepare for such events.Find Out More

 Latest: Essex Community Messaging Power Cut AdviceWould you need extra support in a power cut?
 Floods Destroy - Are you at Risk?
 Are you Prepared?What if...?
 Cool interactive website for kidsTide Tables are available online Are you in a Flood Risk area?